antonhalim/rails-pollywog-ranch-bk-002-public/README.md

 ## Instructions

 #### Models and Associations
-* Run `rspec` to see what course to take.
+* Run `bundle install` then `rspec` to see what course to take.
 Keep in mind that for the association of tadpoles belonging to a pond through frog, you'll have to [delegate](http://stackoverflow.com/a/11457714).
 * If you get stuck refer to [Rails Active Record Documentation](http://guides.rubyonrails.org/active_record_basics.html) or take a look at the included solution branch with completed code.
 * You can refer to this link as a quick reference for the Rails 4 folder structure along the way: [http://www.tutorialspoint.com/ruby-on-rails/rails-directory-structure.htm](http://www.tutorialspoint.com/ruby-on-rails/rails-directory-structure.htm)
 * When your finished and all the specs are passing, go ahead and run the following commands from your terminal: